-- 9.1 Employees of the Company are not to solicit gifts from prospective or current customers, associates, or any other individual or business.
+- 9.1 Employees of Live Oak are not to solicit gifts from prospective or current customers, associates, or any other individual or business.
 Any gift over \$100 should be reported to the employee's manager.
 Gifts with no business purpose that exceed \$250 are prohibited.
 Any gift over \$250 with a business purpose needs prior manager approval.
-If the gift exceeds \$500 in value it will also need to be approved by the Chief Experience Officer or the President of the Bank.
-The President of the Bank should seek the approval of the Chief Executive Officer, and the Chief Executive Officer should seek the approval of the Audit & Risk Committee. - 9.2 The recipient is responsible for sending a summary of the proposed gift with reasonable detail to his or her manager or to the Chief Experience Officer or President of the Bank, as applicable.
-Management will review the disclosures to determine if the proposed gift is reasonable and does not pose a threat to the integrity of the Bank, consistent with applicable banking law and regulatory guidance. - 9.3 Employees of the Company are expected to participate in entertainment and amenities of reasonable cost to facilitate business.
+If the gift exceeds \$500 in value, it will also need to be approved by the Chief Experience Officer or the President of Live Oak.
+The President of Live Oak should seek the approval of the Chief Executive Officer, and the Chief Executive Officer should seek the approval of the Chair of the Audit Committee. - 9.2 The recipient is responsible for sending a summary of the proposed gift with reasonable detail to his or her manager or to the Chief Experience Officer or President of Live Oak, as applicable.
+Management will review the disclosures to determine if the proposed gift is reasonable and does not pose a threat to the integrity of Live Oak, consistent with applicable banking law and regulatory guidance. - 9.3 Employees of Live Oak are expected to participate in entertainment and amenities of reasonable cost to facilitate business.
 Payment by anyone other than the Company of excessive costs or travel not customary or within acceptable business practice must not be accepted.
-For the avoidance of doubt, travel, entertainment and amenities with a business purpose paid by any other individual or business are gifts and subject to the approval requirements above. - 9.4 Tickets for sporting, cultural, or other events purchased by the Company are to be used in entertaining potential or actual customers, vendors, or others for business purposes only.
+For the avoidance of doubt, travel, entertainment, and amenities with a business purpose paid by any other individual or business are gifts and subject to the approval requirements above. - 9.4 Tickets for sporting, cultural, or other events purchased by Live Oak are to be used in entertaining potential or actual customers, vendors, or others for business purposes only.
 If it is determined three or four days before the event that the tickets will not be used, an officer may offer them to someone else at his or her discretion.